martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 will be used to make it more feasible for an aggregator to comply with anti-replay requirements.

-# Scoping Extensions {#scoping}

-The DAP report extensions in this section might be used to either constrain the use of reports for tasks that are configured with matching values or group reports for the purposes of detecting duplicates.

-Including additional scoping information can also ensure that reports do not get reused outside of their intended scope.

-This section defines report extensions that carry requester identity ({{requester}}) and report partition ({{partition}}).

-## Requester (Website) Identity {#requester}

-Reports might be requested by
-an entity that operates at lower trust level than the entity that assembles the report.
-The entity at the lower trust level might not have access to the information necessary to generate the report.

-The requester_identity report extension
-(codepoint 0xTBD)
-contains an encoding of the entity that requested the report be created.

-For example, an application could ask the operating system to generate a report using information that would normally be withheld from it.
-Similarly, a website could ask a web browser to generate a report based on otherwise secret information.
-In either case,
-the release of information for report is conditional on it only being used by a specific aggregation service under terms that have been previously established with the aggregators.
-Binding the report to the identity of the requester ensures that any use of the system can be accounted for as coming from that requester.

-The specific encoding used in this extension will depend on the application.
-This extension therefore contains a sequence of application-defined bytes.
-However, the use of a globally-unique identifier, such as an origin ({{?ORIGIN=RFC6454}}) or serialized site ({{SITE}}), reduces the likelihood of name collisions.
-A name collision might either allow two requesters that share an aggregator to share and reuse each others reports
-(or perhaps to marginally increase the odds of having reports spuriously detected duplicates).

-## Report Partition {#partition}

-This extension allows a client to bind a report to an application-defined label.
-This allows applications to partition reports and have each partition managed separately.

-The report_partition report extension
-(codepoint 0xTBD)
-contains an application-defined sequence of bytes.

-The use of this report extension allows aggregators to partition their state for tracking reports.
-Duplicate reports only need to be tracked across a matching partition, for detecting duplicates within a task or for detecting duplicates across tasks.

-The selection of partition values might need to be coordinated with aggregators.
-If partitions are used by aggregators, the amount of state the aggregator tracks is increased by the number of partitions.
-This represents an increase in total storage, in exchange for reducing the scope over which that storage needs to be consistent.

-An aggregator could constrain the values that are accepted for this extension, rejecting reports that lack the extension or have disallowed values.

 # Privacy Budget Consumption {#budget}

 The gathering of reports can be modeled